Andover Nickel-Copper Project (Azure 60% / Creasy Group 40%)

 - Diamond core drilling of 12 holes for ≈3,000m; and

 - Downhole EM (DHTEM) surveying of the drill holes.

-FLTEM surveying was undertaken over 12 separate geophysical anomalies identified by an historical airborne electromagnetic survey, and confirmed the presence of numerous high-quality conductors.
-Importantly, the Andover project area does not appear to host sulphidic sediments, black shales, conductive overburden or other properties that may generate false positives for the EM surveys, suggesting that these electromagnetic conductors represent bedrock-hosted sulphide bodies.
+FLTEM surveying was undertaken over 12 separate geophysical anomalies identified by an historical airborne electromagnetic survey and the presence of numerous high-quality conductors was confirmed.
+Importantly, the Andover project area does not appear to host sulphidic sediments, black shales, conductive overburden, saline groundwater or other properties that may generate false positives for the EM surveys, indicating that these electromagnetic conductors represent bedrock-hosted sulphide bodies.

 Azure’s diamond drilling is targeting strong and extensive conductor plates which are interpreted to represent significant bodies of nickel and copper sulphide mineralisation.
-The first three holes drilled and reported by the Company (ANDD0001, 0002 and 0003) (refer ASX: 12, 16 and 27 October 2020) contained wide intervals of nickel and copper sulphide mineralisation in the form of massive, semi-massive, matrix, blebby and disseminated pentlandite (nickel sulphide), chalcopyrite (copper sulphide) and pyrrhotite (iron sulphide) hosted in gabbro and similar mafic rocks.
+The first six holes drilled and reported by the Company (ANDD0001 to 0006) contained wide intervals of nickel and copper sulphide mineralisation in the form of massive, semi-massive, matrix, blebby and disseminated pentlandite (nickel sulphide), chalcopyrite (copper sulphide) and pyrrhotite (iron sulphide) hosted in gabbro and similar mafic rocks.

 In every hole drilled to date, massive sulphide zones coincide with strong electromagnetic conductors detected by surface fixed-loop electromagnetic (FLTEM) surveys and subsequently confirmed by down-hole (DHTEM) surveys.